 We offer a starting salary of $67, 100.00, plus an additional 15.4% employer contribution to superannuation.
 Upon successful completion of the Defence Graduate program, you will advance to a minimum of $73, 256.00 pa, plus an additional 15.4% employer contribution to superannuation.

 As a full-time Defence employee, graduates are offered generous leave entitlements, including 20 days annual leave per year, personal leave, public holidays, and a paid Christmas stand-down.
 You will also be entitled to three months long service leave after 10 years of recognised service.

 Flexible Work Options

 The transition from study to career can be a challenging one.
 For many of you, it may also be the first time you have lived away from home, with most Defence graduates moving interstate.
 We work hard to make the whole process as easy as possible for you, and we offer a generous package, including covering your removal and relocation expenses, to provide assistance with relocation.
-We also provide you with 20 days temporary accommodation in serviced apartments to allow you time to find a home at your new location.
+We also provide you with 20 days of temporary accommodation in serviced apartments to allow you time to find a home at your new location.